Boost your online presence by structuring your listings

 Local SEO Tips

-The first step to maximizing your multi-location marketing efforts is organizing all of your listings in a centralized structure.
-Without a location structure, it’s like every location you manage is operating on its own.
-With a location structure in place, each location becomes part of your brand network, meaning success for one of your locations is a success for all of them.
+The first step towards maximising your multi-location marketing efforts is to centralise all of your listings.
+Without a location structure, each location you manage operates independently.
+With a location structure in place, each location becomes a part of your brand network, which means that success at one of your locations means success at all of them.

-This structure makes it easier to make updates across locations, and gives you brand consistency across your listings and platforms: the logo on one of your locations on Google will match the logo on another one of your locations’ Facebook pages.
+This structure simplifies updating between locations and ensures brand consistency across listings and platforms: the logo on one of your locations on Google will match the logo on another of your locations' Facebook pages.

 Local-SEO-handbook-2020 copy 2.jpg

-One type of search result is especially valuable: Discovery searches.
-A Google Discovery search is when someone is seeking a type of service, not a supplier – for example, a search like “grocery store near me.”
-These searchers are highly motivated to make a purchase, but they haven’t yet decided where to buy from.
-Making sure that you’re appearing in these searches means you’re giving this undecided customer a chance to pick you.
+Discovery searches are a particularly beneficial form of search result.
+A Google Discovery search occurs when someone is looking for a type of service rather than a supplier, such as "grocery store near me."
+These searchers are very driven to buy something, but they haven't determined where to get it yet.
+Ensuring you appear in these searches means you're offering this undecided customer the opportunity to choose you.

-To put the structure in place, you need to make sure that you’re the manager of every one of your listings.
-This means creating new listings for any locations that don’t yet have them, but it also means claiming your brand’s listings that you don’t control, so you don’t miss out on the free publicity that comes when your customers check in at your locations.
+To set the framework in place, ensure that you are the manager of all of your listings.
+This includes making new listings for any places that don't already have them, as well as claiming your brand's listings that you don't control, so you don't miss out on the free publicity that comes with customers checking in at your locations.

 Recommended articles